 Types of tyre

-It is dangerous and illegal to mix tyres of different construction on motorcycles in certain ways.
-See the table for permitted fitments.
+It is illegal and dangerous to mix tyres of different construction on motorcycles in certain ways.
+See the table below for permitted fitments.
+If in doubt a tyre specialist should be consulted, but it is generally recommended that both tyres on a motorcycle should be of the same construction and from the same manufacturer.